 IS IT CONTAGIOUS?

 The plague is rarely spread from person to person.
-Even in our modern times, sadly, this Black Death rears its ugly head in impoverished countries, where rodents are over running the inhabitants and infected people are not receiving the proper medical attention in time to save their lives.
+Even in our modern times, sadly, this Black Death rears its ugly head in impoverished countries, where rodents are over running the inhabitants and infected people are not receiving the proper medical attention in time to stop it.

 But it is clearly a disease that cannot be spread about by human contact.
 Whenever a person is suspected of having the disease, there are antibiotics that can be very effective when the disease is caught in time.